 Annotation in scoris Meaning

-✓and ×
+✓and x

 BOD Benefit of doubt

 FT Follow through

 ISW Ignore subsequent working

 M0, M1 Method mark awarded 0, 1

 A0, A1 Accuracy mark awarded 0, 1

 B0, B1 Independent mark awarded 0, 1

 SC Special case

 ۸ Omission sign

 MR Misread

 Highlighting

 Other abbreviations in Meaning

 mark scheme

+E1 Mark for explaining a regult or establishing a given regult

-E1 Mark for explaining a result or establishing a given result
+D1 Mark for explaining a result or establishing a given result

 dep Mark dependent on a previous mark, indicated by

-cao Correct answer only
+dep Mark dependent on a previous mark, indicated by Correct answer only Or equivalent

-oe Or equivalent

-rot Rounded or truncated
+dep cao oe rot Mark dependent on a previous mark, indicated by Correct answer only Or equivalent Rounded or truncated

-soi Seen or implied

-www Without wrong working

-AG Answer given

-awrt Anything which rounds to

-BC By Calculator

-DR This question included the instruction: In this question you must show detailed reasoning.
+dep cao oe Mark dependent on a previous mark, indicated by Correct answer only Or equivalent Rounded or truncated Seen or implied

+dep cao oe rot Mark dependent on a previous mark, indicated by Correct answer only Or equivalent Rounded or truncated Seen or implied Without wrong working

+dep cao oe rot soi Mark dependent on a previous mark, indicated by Correct answer only Or equivalent Rounded or truncated Seen or implied Without wrong working Answer given

+dep cao oe rot soi www AG awrt Mark dependent on a previous mark, indicated by Correct answer only Or equivalent Rounded or truncated Seen or implied Without wrong working Answer given Anything which rounds to

+dep cao oe rot soi www AG Mark dependent on a previous mark, indicated by Correct answer only Or equivalent Rounded or truncated Seen or implied Without wrong working Answer given

-2. Subject-specific Marking Instructions for A Level Mathematics A
+2. Subject-specific Marking Instructions for AS Level Mathematics A

-- Annotations should be used whenever appropriate during your marking.
+- a Annotations should be used whenever appropriate during your marking.
 The A, M and B annotations must be used on your standardisation scripts for responses that are not awarded either 0 or full marks.
 It is vital that you annotate standardisation scripts fully to show how the marks have been awarded.
-For subsequent marking you must make it clear how you have arrived at the mark you have awarded. - An element of professional judgement is required in the marking of any written paper.
+For subsequent marking you must make it clear how you have arrived at the mark you have awarded. - b An element of professional judgement is required in the marking of any written paper.
 Remember that the mark scheme is designed to assist in marking incorrect solutions.
 Correct solutions leading to correct answers are awarded full marks but work must not be judged on the answer alone, and answers that are given in the question, especially, must be validly obtained; key steps in the working must always be looked at and anything unfamiliar must be investigated thoroughly.
 Correct but unfamiliar or unexpected methods are often signalled by a correct result following an apparently incorrect method.
 Such work must be carefully assessed.
 When a candidate adopts a method which does not correspond to the mark scheme, escalate the question to your Team Leader who will decide on a course of action with the Principal Examiner.